robotix/2020.robotix.in/_posts/2017-12-26-registration-process-for-robotix-2018.markdown

 ![](/img/blog/2017/regs-2018/8.png){:.img-responsive}

  * Now your teammate has to accept the request.
-Ask you teammate to go to his _MYKTJ_ page and click on _PENDING INVITATIONS_ tab.
+Ask your teammate to go to his _MYKTJ_ page and click on _PENDING INVITATIONS_ tab.
  This will appear.

 ![](/img/blog/2017/regs-2018/9.png){:.img-responsive}

- * After the teammate accepts the request,both the _leader_ ie. the one who registered for the event and the _members_ can see the team on their respective _MYKTJ_ page in the _MY TEAM MEMBER LIST_ tab.
+ * After the teammate accepts the request, both the _leader_ ie. the one who registered for the event and the _members_ can see the team on their respective _MYKTJ_ page in the _MY TEAM MEMBER LIST_ tab.

 For further queries, you can contact: